BLUE HORIZON, BOOK 4

-“What service may I be of you, Master Porter?” the Silloni asked.
+“Of what service may I be to Master Porter?” the Silloni asked.

 Pockets hooked his thumbs under the belt loops of his dark green trousers.
 “It’s good to see you again, sir,” he began.
 “Have you been on Dennier since the wedding?”

 Tristan smiled, but shook his head.
 “No, we arrived yesterday morning.”